cscheip-bgc/eky-landslides-2022/data/README.md

 # Data Directory

-This directory should contain the raw input data files required for the analysis.
+This directory contains some raw input data files required for the analysis.
+Additional large data files need to be downloaded separately.

+## Files Included in Repository

+The following file is included in the repository:

+- **`eky-gauge-data.csv`** - Daily precipitation data from eastern Kentucky gauges (Buckhorn, Jackson, Oneida, Whitesburg)
+  - Source: [National Weather Service [NWS] NOWData—NOAA online weather data: Jackson, KY (WFO JKL)](https://www.weather.gov/wrh/Climate?wfo=jkl) (Accessed July 7, 2025)
+  - This file is small enough to be version controlled

-## Required Files
+## Required Files to Download

 Place the following files in this directory before running the analysis scripts: